claire-codes/blog-com/_posts/2016-02-01-npm-all-the-things.markdown

 npm i chai -D
 ```

 Boom! `i` is just an alias for `install`.
-Look at you, you poweruser! :relaxed: :grin:
+Look at you, you poweruser! 😌 😁

 ### Gotcha

 But there's always an exception.
 Say you've got a module like `sinon` which is split into separate modules in separate files and all loaded into the main `sinon.js` file using `require`s: you won't be able to use this within a plain old script tag as the `require`s won't work (no node!).
 Instead you want to reference single concatenated and/or minified files.
-This means you _might_ have to download a library from the Internet like in the olden days. :fax:
+This means you _might_ have to download a library from the Internet like in the olden days. 📠

 ## But npm is still great!

 Is there any code that _you_ could make into a package for easy reuse?
 Never written a node module before?
 [This is hands down the best tutorial there is](https://medium.com/@jdaudier/how-to-create-and-publish-your-first-node-js-module-444e7585b738#.y9pim429g).

-Here's some package inspiration :gift:
+Here's some package inspiration 🎁

 * How about using it to store code you find yourself writing time and time again?
 Like utility functions?
 Or custom test matchers?
 * The [todomvc examples](http://todomvc.com/) examples (well, [Backbone](https://github.com/tastejs/todomvc/tree/gh-pages/examples/backbone) is the only one I've looked at properly so far) use a module _just to store the CSS_.
 What reusable data could you store in a package?